cghiaus/ELECTRE_Tri/docs/how_to_guides/README.md

 __How-to Guides__ provide directions for specific _goals_.
 Users follow steps to accomplish a task (_action_) applying existing knowledge to solve particular problems (_application_).

-__How-to Guides__ are goal-oriented.
+__Contents:__

-- how to obtain weights for criteria (Simos')
+- `plot_alternative_and_base_profile.ipynb`: How to plot alternatives and base profiles with indifference, preference and veto thresholds.

-- how to do a step-by-step ELECTRE Tri-B analysis based on base profiles
+- `reproducible_pelectre_tri.ipynb`: How to conduct reproducible probabilistic ELECTRE Tri-B by using seed for rendom numbers and increasing the number of simulations.

-- how to do a step-by-step ELECTRE Tri-B analysis based on extreme levels of alternative  performance
+- `step_by_step.ipynb`: How to do a step-by-step ELECTRE Tri-B analysis based on base profiles.

 # Bibliography
 Procida, D. (2017).
 Diátaxis documentation framework.
 URL https://diataxis.fr.